gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

   - MFA will be required for admin actions by default if a cluster's second factor setting allows it (`on`, `webauthn`, `otp`).
 This default won't apply until the second major version of this feature for backwards compatibility.
-  - Built in roles will not require MFA for admin actions, including the `Admin` role used when executing `tctl` directly on an Auth Server.
+  - [Built-in roles](#built-in-roles) will not require MFA for admin actions, including the `Admin` role used when executing `tctl` directly on an Auth Server.
 - [Limited MVP](#mvp-admin-actions-subset): The changes necessary to convert all admin actions to requiring MFA is too large to complete in one go.
 However,